Common Types of Truck Accidents

 When a driver is operating a 70,000-pound commercial truck, errors behind the wheel, reckless behavior, and other types of negligence can lead to deadly and destructive collisions.

-If you or a loved one were injured in a trucking accident caused by a negligent truck driver, the Rhode Island and Massachusetts attorneys at Bottaro Law are here for you.
+If you or a loved one were injured in a trucking accident caused by a negligent truck driver, the Rhode Island and Massachusetts attorneys at the Bottaro Law Firm, LLC are here for you.
 We know the severe injuries, expensive bills, and pain and suffering truck accident victims face, and we want to help you get compensation for your losses.
 Time limits apply, so don’t wait to get the help you deserve.
 Our consultations are free—just dial (401) 777-7777 now.

 Common Examples of Driver Negligence